Driving In Greece – Driving Laws And Road Rules 2025

 Use of mobile phones while driving

-If you are using your mobile phone to read Google Maps, make sure you give it to the person sitting next to you!
-Using a mobile phone is only allowed if a Bluetooth device is used, or in speaker mode, provided that the phone is placed in a special phone holder in the car.
+By law, using a mobile phone in Greece is only allowed if a Bluetooth device is used, or in speaker mode, provided that the phone is placed in a special phone holder in the car.

 Holding your phone or using normal (as opposed to wireless) headphones while on hands-free mode is strictly prohibited.
 The fine for this is 100 euro, plus the police can take your license away for 60 days – which will definitely ruin your vacation.